lcaamtb/text_classification_pytorch/README.md

 # File description
 <ul>
+<li>build_vocab_pytorch.py loads movie review dataset to torchtext, builds vocabulary, and creates training and evaluation mini batches.</li>
-<li>hparams.py includes all hyper parameters that are needed in models</li>
+<li>hparams.py includes all hyper parameters that are needed in models.</li>
-<li>main.py includes train and evaluationg procedures for a specific model</li>
+<li>main.py includes train and evaluationg procedures for a specific model.</li>
-<li>models has all models for text classification such as cnn, rnn, lstm, self-attention etc.</li>
+<li>models: contains all models for text classification such as cnn, rnn, lstm, self-attention etc.</li>
 </ul>